bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 dest.Wait();
 ```

-The Execute() method on the source will block execution until data is read from the source and posted into the dataflow.
+The Execute() method on the source will block execution until data is read from the source and posted into the data flow.

 The Wait() method on the destination will block execution until all data arrived at the destination.
 Under the hood,
-this method will call the Wait() method of the Task from the underlying dataflow.
+this method will call the Wait() method of the Task from the underlying data flow.

 ## Asynchronous execution

-If you are familiar with async programming, you can also execute the dataflow asynchronous.
+If you are familiar with async programming, you can also execute the data flow asynchronous.
 This means that
 execution of your program will continue while the data is read from the source and written into the destinations
 in separate task(s) in the background.